Icinga/icinga2/doc/8-cli-commands.md

 >
 > `# icinga2 daemon -C`

-If you encouter errors during configuration validation, please make sure to read the [troubleshooting](16-troubleshooting.md#troubleshooting) chapter.
+If you encounter errors during configuration validation, please make sure to read the [troubleshooting](16-troubleshooting.md#troubleshooting) chapter.

 You can also use the [CLI command](8-cli-commands.md#cli-command-object) `icinga2 object list`